 The Mathematics Behind Mollweide’s Projection

-The Mollweide projection transforms geographic coordinates (latitude and longitude) into planar coordinates (x and y) using specific equations.
-These equations ensure that the projection remains equal-area while providing a reasonable visual representation of the globe.
+Using specific equations, the Mollweide projection transforms geographic coordinates (latitude and longitude) into planar coordinates (x and y).
+These equations ensure the projection remains equal-area while providing a reasonable visual representation of the globe.

 Key Equations